genomicsclass/book/pages/clt_in_practice.md

 control <- sample(controlPopulation, 12)
 ```

-As we described, the CLT tells us that, for large $$N$$, each of these is approximately normal with average population mean and standard error population variance divided by $$N$$.
+As we described, the CLT tells us that for large $$N$$, each of these is approximately normal with average population mean and standard error population variance divided by $$N$$.
 We mentioned that a rule of thumb is that $$N$$ should be 30 or more.
-But that is just a rule of thumb, as the preciseness of the approximation depends on the population distribution.
+However, that is just a rule of thumb since the preciseness of the approximation depends on the population distribution.
 Here we can actually check the approximation and we do that for various values of $$N$$.

 Now we use `sapply` and `replicate` instead of `for` loops, which
 makes for cleaner code (we do not have to pre-allocate a vector, R